kristoff-it/zig-okredis/README.md

 ## Allocating memory

 The examples above perform zero allocations but consequently make it awkward to work with strings.
-Using `parseAlloc`, you can allocate dynamic memory every time the reply type is a pointer or a slice.
+Using `sendAlloc`, you can allocate dynamic memory every time the reply type is a pointer or a slice.

 ### Allocating Strings